Bioconductor/Contributions/CONTRIBUTING.md

 4. This package B will also `ERROR` when running R CMD build.
 This is expected.

-6. [Add a webhook][3] for each package, so that any changes (accompanied by a version bump) trigger a new build.

-7. Now, perform a version bump on the package A. It should find package B and not `ERROR` for a missing dependency.
+5. Now, perform a version bump on the package A. It should find package B and not `ERROR` for a missing dependency.
 Continue working with package A until it builds and checks without error on any platform.

-8. Perform a version bump on package B. It should now find package A and not `ERROR` for its missing dependency.
+6. Perform a version bump on package B. It should now find package A and not `ERROR` for its missing dependency.
 Continue with the review process.

 ## Additional Actions